- In this lesson you will learn the following concepts

-- on the "Management" pane, in the "Backups" group, select "Full backup".
+- on the "Management" tab, in the "Backups" group, select "Full backup".

 Checking a project into the SCM

-To use an existing project with the Source Code Manager, simply include it in the repository.
+To use an existing project with the Source Code Manager, simply add it to the repository.
 We will add our "WD Full Application" project.